EdgarHernandez1234/EdgarHernandez1234/README.md

 - ⚡ Fun fact: ...
 -->

-Im Edgar, a Computer Science major.
-Here is more info about me https://edgarhernandez1234.github.io/Personal_Website/
+Im Edgar, a Embedded Systems enthusiast.
+Here is more info about me and what I'm working on https://edgarhernandez1234.github.io/Personal_Website/